morloc-project/examples/workflow-comparisons/performance/README.md

 # Performance checks

-To run benchmarks:
+To run hyperfine benchmarks execute the benchmark.sh script

 ```
-# enter the flu case study shell
-$ make shell

-# run hyperfine benchmarks from inside the shell
-$ ./benchmark.sh
+./benchmark.sh
 ```

+You probably want to enter the shell through the container setup in the parent directory.
+From there, just run `make shell`.
+Then return here to run the benchmarks.
+Note that the benchmarks may take a few hours to run.

 Output is written to stats.csv